Antix-Development/VSCode-Gideros-Debug/README.md

 Gideros Debugger exists to enable Gideros projects to be launched from within VSCode.

-## Installation

-From a terminal window, cd to the folder where the extensions .vsix file is located and execute the following command...

-    code --install-extension gideros-debug-1.0.0.vsix

-Optionally you can first install the [Install .VSIX](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-install-vsix) extension by [Fabio Spampinato](https://marketplace.visualstudio.com/publishers/fabiospampinato), then right-click the extension and install directly from the context menu inside VSCode.

 ## Usage
 Open your Gideros project folder in VSCode using the *File > Open Folder* menu option or the *CTRL + K CTRL + O* hotkey combination.